CodeYourFuture/curriculum/common-content/en/module/induction/accounts/index.md

 - [ ] I have downloaded and installed Google Chrome.
 - [ ] I have logged into my professional profile on Chrome.

-Use your professional Chrome profile for all your CYF work.
+Use your professional Chrome profile for all your {{<our-name>}} work.
 You will often have to share your screen during sessions, so keep your personal internet use private and away from your professional profile.

 ### LinkedIn